ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 ### Saving data

-An unexpected consequence of returning more data as in the API is that it is now harder to save it in a tabular format.
+An unexpected consequence of returning more data (now matching that returned by the API) is that it is harder to save it in a tabular format.
-For instance one tweet might have one media, mention two user and have three hasthags.
+For instance one tweet might have one media, mention two users and have three hashtags.
 There isn't a simple way to saved it in a single row uniformly for all tweets or it could lead to confusion.

-This resulted in deprecating `save_as_csv`, `read_twitter_csv` and related functions because it doesn't work with the new data structure and it won't be possible to load it from a csv.
+This resulted in deprecating `save_as_csv`, `read_twitter_csv` and related functions because they don't work with the new data structure and it won't be possible to load the complete data from a csv.
 They will be removed in later versions.

+Now, many users will benefit from saving to RDS (e.g., `saveRDS()` or `readr::write_rds()`), and those wanting to export to csv can simplify the data to include only that of interest before saving with generic R functions (e.g., `write.csv()` or `readr::write_csv()`).

 ## **Other breaking changes**

-Accessibility is important for that reason if you tweet via `post_tweet()` and add an image, gif or video you'll need to provide the media alternative text.
+Accessibility is important and for this reason if you tweet via `post_tweet()` and add an image, gif or video you'll need to provide the media alternative text.
 Without `media_alt_text` it will not allow you to post.

-`tweet_shot()` has been deprecated as it did no longer work correctly.
+`tweet_shot()` has been deprecated as it no longer works correctly.
 There might be possible to bring it back, but I don't understand the code provided and can't maintain it (see the long discussion about it [on the issue](https://github.com/ropensci/rtweet/issues/458)).

-As emojis, langs and stopwordslangs data provided with rtweet are useful resources for text mining in general - not only in tweets - and they need to be updated to be helpful, they are no longer available on the package.
+rtweet also used to provide functions for data on `emojis()`, `langs()` and `stopwordslangs()`.
+These are useful resources for text mining in general - not only in tweets - however they need to be updated to be helpful and would be better placed in separate packages.
+Therefore they are no longer available in rtweet.

-The functions like `suggested_*()` have been removed as they didn't work since 2019.
+The functions like `suggested_*()` have been removed as they have been broken since 2019.

 ## **Easier authentication**

-As part of this release there have been a big rewrite of the authentication protocol.
+An exciting part of this release has been a big rewrite of the authentication protocol.
 While it is version compatible it has also some new functions that are important as these functions make it easier for different use cases to work with rtweet and the  API.

+### Different ways to authenticate
-If you just want to test the package use the default authentication `auth_setup_default()` that comes with rtweet.
+If you just want to test the package, use the default authentication `auth_setup_default()` that comes with rtweet.
 If you use it for one or two days you won't notice any problem.

-If you want to use the package more than a couple of days, I recommend you to set up your own token via `rtweet_user()`.
+If you want to use the package for more than a couple of days, I recommend you to set up your own token via `rtweet_user()`.
 It will open a window to authenticate via the authenticated account in your default browser.
 This authentication won't allow you to do everything but it will avoid running out of requests and being rate-limited.

-If you want to make a heavier usage of the package I recommend to register yourself as developer and use one of the following two mechanisms for different use cases:
+If you plan to make heavy use of the package, I recommend registering yourself as developer and using one of the following two mechanisms, depending on your plans:

 - Collect data and analyze: `rtweet_app()`.
 - Set up a bot: `rtweet_bot()`

-Find more information on the [Authentication with rtweet vignette](https://docs.ropensci.org/rtweet/articles/auth.html).
+Find more information in the [Authentication with rtweet vignette](https://docs.ropensci.org/rtweet/articles/auth.html).

+### Storing credentials
-Previously rtweet saved each token created, if you don't use the default token you'll need to save them manually via `auth_save(token, "my_app")`.
+Previously rtweet saved each token created, but now non-default tokens are only saved if you ask.
+You can save them manually via `auth_save(token, "my_app")`.
-Bonus, if you name your token as default (`auth_save(token, "default")`) it will be used since loading the library.
+Bonus, if you name your token as default (`auth_save(token, "default")`) it will be used automatically upon loading the library.

-The tokens are now not saved on your home directory but via `tools::R_user_dir("rtweet", "config")`.
+Further, tokens are now saved in the location output by `tools::R_user_dir("rtweet", "config")`, rather than in your home directory.
 If you have previous tokens saved or problems identifying which token is which use `auth_sitrep()`.
-This will provides clues to which tokens might be duplicated or misconfigurated but it won't check if they work.
+This will provides clues to which tokens might be duplicated or misconfigured but it won't check if they work.
 It will also automatically move your tokens to the new path.

 To check which credentials you have stored use `auth_list()` and load them via `auth_as("my_app")`.